gsoft-inc/wl-chromado/docs/best-practices.md

 ## Use TurboSnap

-Make sure [TurboSnap](https://www.chromatic.com/docs/turbosnap/) is enabled, and periodically check how many snapshots were taken for your builds with and without TurboSnap.
+Make sure [TurboSnap](https://www.chromatic.com/docs/turbosnap/) is enabled, and periodically check how many snapshots were caputred for your builds with and without TurboSnap.

 You can log into [Chromatic](https://www.chromatic.com/) and navigate to a build's details to confirm if TurboSnap is enabled for a specific build.
 If you don't see the _"TurboSnap"_ ribbon on the right side of the screen, it most likely means TurboSnap is not enabled for that project.